HiTechGen/Suspicious-Popups/README.md

 # Suspicious-Popups
-This program detects suspicious popping application, But it can also detect other open apps so keep unnecessary apps close.
+This program detects suspicious popping application, But it can also detect other running apps so keep unnecessary apps close.